pierrenoel/Laravel-Briefing/02.TheBasics/a.hierachy.md

 ```

-## The most important folder to keep in mind
+## The most important folders to keep in mind

 * Models are in the folder **app**
 * Controllers are in the folder **app/Http/Controllers**